Possible Changes to HSAs

 Published on July 11, 2013

-In a recent article by Advisor One, it was reported that a new bill is being discussed that will strengthen Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs).
+, it was reported that a new bill is being discussed that will strengthen Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs).
 This new bill was introduced by Senators Orrin Hatch (R-Utah) and Marco Rubio (R-Florida) who believe that because HSAs and FSAs have been growing in popularity, it is time for them to be reviewed and improved.

 Both HSAs and FSAs are tax-advantaged savings accounts that are used to pay for certain medical expenses; funds in an FSA may also be used to defray costs of dependent care or costs.
 HSAs are for people covered under high-deductible health plans so that they can pay for medical costs not covered under their plans.